コンテンツにスキップ

 【profile】

-Mari Kumamoto
+Kumamoto Mari

-He has been active in a wide range of fields, including serving as a judge for international piano competitions, appearing on television and radio, and writing.
+Her activities are wide-ranging, including serving as a judge for international piano competitions, appearing on television and radio, and writing.

 Official website : http://www.marikumamoto.com/